-This Presentation will be a review of certain ethical rules facing estate planning attorneys, including issues related to multi-party representation, with specific examples addressing these issues.
+This Presentation will be a review of certain ethical rules facing estate planners, including issues related to multi-party representation, with specific examples addressing these issues.

 George Coleman has extensive experience in structuring and negotiating complex business transactions and in negotiating complex partnership and LLC structures, including handling the acquisition and disposition of businesses, the financing of business activities, and the creation of business entities, family succession planning and assisting committees of boards of directors.
 In addition, he is co-author of a treatise on Texas limited liability companies under the Texas Business Organizations Code.

 George is also an adjunct professor at Texas A&M University School of Law in Fort Worth, Texas.
 At A&M he will be teaching, in conjunction with Professor Neal Newman, Aggie Transactional Boot Camp course in the spring of 2017.